akifuji/academic-kickstart/content/en/home/talks.md

  # CSS class.
  css_class = ""
 +++
 - **Tham, Y. J.**, Kobayashi, E., and Okamoto, S. (September, 2022).The effect of the amount and balance of social support on subjective well-being of older Japanese adults.
 Poster presented at the 85th Annual Convention of the Japanese Psychological Association.
-Tokyo.
+Tokyo. *Winner of the Excellent Presentation Award

 - **Tham, Y. J.**, Hashimoto, T., and Karasawa, K. (February, 2022).
 Why do people prefer net-benefit equality but cannot achieve it in the asymmetric volunteer’s dilemma?
 Poster presented at the 23rd Annual Meeting of the Society for Personality and Social Psychology.
 Online.